 Sure they are.
 So that was my inspiration.
 And I love the sort of Then and Now: ornate in the baroque style and then ornate in the modernist style.

-you enjoy doing magazine covers?
+Do you enjoy doing magazine covers?

 I get very little magazine work.
 I'm mainly seen as a book-jacket person.
 My most high-profile magazine project was two years ago, when I did a trio of covers for Rolling Stone for its fortieth anniversary.
 And that was almost too good to be true.
 I had my reservations about what I was going to be able to do creatively, but actually [editor and publisher] Jann Wenner was totally into it.
 I really abstracted the logo and blew it up so it's just the R and the O. I was able to work with materials that I couldn't work with on a book jacket.
 You know, it's rock and roll, so I went with prismatic foils and all this kind of over-the-top stuff, which for them was perfectly appropriate.
 The trick was to not make it look so gaudy that it was cheap.

-successful juggling your own writing with your work at Knopf?
+Have you been successful juggling your own writing with your work at Knopf?